 Renaissance Astrology also offers:

-Mansions of the Moon talismans cast in sterling silver at the precisely chosen astrologically auspicious time, including the 3rd Mansion for wealth and "all good things", the 13th Mansion for love and great sex and the 26th Mansion for love and friendship.
+Mansions of the Moon talismans cast in sterling silver at the precisely chosen astrologically auspicious time, including the Bronze 7th Mansion Talisman and Silver 7th Mansion Talisman for wealth and "all good things", the 13th Mansion for love and great sex and the 26th Mansion Talisman for love and friendship.

 Our own Mansion Tracker, lunar Mansions software which makes the finding the Moon in her Mansions quick and easy.